Best Laser Pointer Under $150 (2026): Real Performance, No Fake Specs

 Is $150 enough for a good laser pointer?

-Yes. $150 is the sweet spot where you get genuine performance-tier build quality, stainless steel hosts, name-brand diodes, reliable battery platforms, without paying flagship prices ($200+).
-The B016, B022, and B030 all deliver real specs and real performance at this price.
+Yes. $150 is the sweet spot where you get genuine performance-tier build quality, aircraft-grade hosts, real 1.6W output, reliable battery platforms, without paying flagship prices ($200+).
+The B017, B018, and B030 all deliver real specs and real performance at this price.

 Is a 150mW green laser brighter than a 500mW blue laser?